Round Midnight (film): Soundtrack

-The score for the film was composed by Hancock.
+The score for the film was by Herbie Hancock, featuring mostly existing Jazz standards owned by Warner Bros along with a handful of original pieces written by Hancock.
 The soundtrack was in two parts – Round Midnight and The Other Side of Round Midnight – released under Dexter Gordon's name and featuring his last recordings, although he does not appear on all tracks.
 Both albums were produced and arranged by Hancock.

 Reception

-Round Midnight received a 96% rating at Rotten Tomatoes from 23 reviews.
+It was ranked No. 2 in Roger Ebert's top films of 1986, and No. 9 in Gene Siskel's.
+In his review of the film for the Chicago Sun-Times, Ebert noted the film's use of live jazz performances by real musicians and praised Gordon's acting performance, writing, "Gordon plays the central role with an eerie magnetism.
+He is a musician, not an actor, and yet no actor could have given this performance, with its dignity, wisdom and pain.".
+Additionally, IndieWire cited Gordon's acting performance as one of the best of the 80s.